nicklalone/CIST_2500/11_R_Stuff_2_3/Day1.md

 ## <a id="gs"></a> Getting Started
 So before we begin, let's get some basics.

+Chi Square or χ² is essentially a test that works with nominal data, not (numeric.
+It allows us to understand if there is a relationship between variables.

 ### <a id="what"></a> What is a Chi-square test?
 We can use the phrase, "Chi-Square Test" or abbreviate it with the greek letter, "CHI" or χ².
 In this test, we are interested in the discrepancy between what is expected to be observed and what is actually observed.
 Because we're looking at what should be versus what is, this is a perfect example of a method we can use to test hypotheses.